elcIdeal/AdvPmProject/README.md

-# SpendWise - AI-Powered Financial Dashboard
+# Expin - AI-Powered Financial Dashboard

-SpendWise is an AI-powered financial dashboard that transforms your bank statements into clear, actionable insights.
+Expin is an AI-powered financial dashboard that transforms your bank statements into clear, actionable insights.
 It visualizes spending and income trends, identifies unnecessary expenses, and provides personalized recommendations for optimizing your budget.

 ## Features